orbitdb-archive/orbit-db-nextgen/docs/DATABASES.md

 ### Removing/Deleting items from a database

-To delete an item from a databse, use the `del` function:
+To delete an item from a database, use the `del` function:

 ```js
 const orbitdb = await OrbitDB()